AdobeAtAdobe/kirby_docs/acpdr/api-specification/markdown/narrative/technical_overview/unified_profile_architectural_overview/unified_profile_architectural_overview.md

 ## 2. Ingesting XDM Data

-UP maintains XDM data in the Profile Store which can be synced via batch or stream ingestion.
+UPS maintains XDM data in the Profile Store which can be updated via batch or stream ingestion.

 ### 2.1 Batch Ingestion

-XDM data can be ingested from batch data being ingested by Data Catalog Services.
+XDM data can be ingested into the Unified Profile Service from batch data being [ingested](../allservices.html.html#!api-specification/markdown/narrative/technical_overview/ingest_architectural_overview/ingest_architectural_overview.md) by Data Catalog Service.

 Both enablement and configuration for ingestion by Unified Profile are handled by a Tag on a DataSet, named specifically "unifiedProfile".
 The following is an example Patch request adding the `unifiedProfile` Tag, where the `enabled` property set to true enables the DataSet for ingestion into UPS.
 As Unified Profile can contain a number of identifiers from possibly several different systems, identifying the primary identifier is handled using a query string specifying which value in the XDM schema to use.
 The `identityField` Tag property names the location in the XDM schema of the primary identity field; `endUserIds.mcId.id` in the example below.
 (Note that the `identityField` will be deprecated once XDM adds support for it)